Rosie Shuster: Later work

 Shuster's other writing work includes the Broadway show Gilda Live at the Winter Garden Theatre, written with Michael O'Donoghue, Marilyn Miller, Alan Zweibel, and Anne Beatts, and directed by Mike Nichols, who later turned the show into a film in 1980.

 During the early nineties, Shuster was a writer and producer for Carol and Company and The Larry Sanders Show with Garry Shandling.

 Shuster produced the three-volume Wayne and Shuster Legacy Series for the CBC, which first aired in 2008.
 She has also written a number of film scripts for MGM, Tristar, Warner Brothers, and Orion.

-In 2016, Shuster appeared in Behind The Scenes At Saturday Night Live: An Evening With Laraine Newman, Carol Leifer And Rosie Shuster.
+In 2016, Shuster appeared in the documentary Behind the Scenes at Saturday Night Live: An Evening With Laraine Newman, Carol Leifer and Rosie Shuster.

 Along with other SNL alumni, Shuster is interviewed in the 2018 documentary on the life of Gilda Radner titled Love, Gilda.

 Film

 In 1980, Shuster appeared as a cocktail waitress in The Blues Brothers.